Join Date: May 2018

 Location: we live in a high mountain valley in the hi country of northern arizona

 2013 3500 long bed crew cab.
-Purchased at approx. 80,000; now have 91,000, convert to CP3 & DPF cut out, cleaned, re-installed.
-Otherwise bone stock except for air-shocks in rear, together with one leaf removed from spring pack for softer ride.
+Purchased at approx. 80,000; now have 91,000, convert to CP3.
+DPF "triggerd" a limp mode, so was cut out of the vehicle & cleaned by a DPF cleaning co., on re-installation, everything back to normal.
 Would never ever think of something as nasty and as anti bunny wabbet as a full-delete...after all..dosnt everyone like the fun & excitement of being stuck by the side of a Interstate in the ran while towing when one's truck's computer decides to go into "limp mode"...?.